writethedocs/www/docs/conf/prague/2018/news/scheduling-inclusivity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Firstly, we want to acknowledge that in 2019, the Jewish New Year holidays period begins in October, so there is no expected conflict with any dates we might choose in September.
-That said, we cannot guarantee that any future conference years (Prague, Portland, or elsewhere) will not conflict with anything ever again, as this is a long-term venture there are sure to be more difficult decisions that we might have to make down the line.
+That said, we cannot guarantee that any future conference years (Prague, Portland, or elsewhere) will not conflict with anything ever again, as this is a long-term venture there are sure to be more difficult decisions that we'll have to make down the line.

 What we can promise is: